nimaiji/huffman-coding/README.md

 # Huffman coding
-In computer science and information theory, a Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.
+📎In computer science and information theory, a Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.

-Write your file path and ready for huffman coding ...
+Write your file path and ready for encoding ...

-## Usage
+## 📖Usage
 ```python
 import ds